IvanMatejcic/frontend_challenge_1/README.md

 ## This is an attempt at my first frontend challenge.
-The challenge is creating a landing page with working links, responsiveness,a hovering animation and working navigation (desktop & mobile).
+The challenge is creating clean & modern landing page with working links, responsiveness, a hovering animation and working navigation (desktop & mobile).

 🎯 Target : User can see the similar design ✅
 🎯 Target : Responsive design ✅